Thanatology: Goals

-Forensic science
+Forensic medicine

-Forensic science deals with, among many other things, sudden and unexpected deaths.
+Forensic medicine deals with, among many other things, sudden and unexpected deaths.
 According to one author: "Forensic medicine is the application of medical knowledge for the scientific investigation of facts and causal relationships, as well as the analysis and interpretation thereof in the service of the law in its broadest sense; moreover, it addresses all legal aspects of the practice of medicine during teaching, medical training, and specialist training."
-The process of postmortem autopsy, which originated and is well established in modern Europe has not been adopted universally, however.
+The process of postmortem autopsy, which originated and is well established in modern Europe, has not been adopted universally, however.

 A large portion of a forensic physician's duty is to assist in inquiries into sudden and suspicious deaths and to examine individuals in connections with allegations of sexual offenses.
-They also provide expert evidence in court but the notion that they represent individuals in court proceedings reveals a misconception of their role.
-Legal representation is invariably the province of legally qualified advocates and in many jurisdictions, the right of audience as an advocate is confined by law to those so qualified.
+They also provide expert evidence in court, but the notion that they represent individuals in court proceedings reveals a misconception of their role.
+Legal representation is invariably the province of legally qualified advocates and, in many jurisdictions, the right of audience as an advocate is confined by law to those so qualified.

 Physicians' rules for forensic science: Any natural scientist who wishes to practice forensic science must obviously acquire forensic knowledge.
-Not all forensic scientists, however, are medically qualified and nor do medical practitioners have a monopoly in forensic science.
+Not all forensic scientists, however, have medical licenses, nor do medical practitioners have a monopoly in forensic science.

 There are a handful of forensic doctors who work closely with prisoners to provide them with clinical assessments.
 They also put together care plans moving forward with these prisoners.
 These plans can include prescribing and obtaining medicine and monitoring them from a physical and mental health perspective.

 Coping with death

 Research and studies

 Multiple scholarly journals dedicated specifically to thanatology regularly publish peer-reviewed studies and essays of interest in the field.
 These include Death Studies, Mortality, Omega:Journal of Death & Dying, Journal of Loss & Trauma, and Illness, Crisis, & Loss.
-Though Elisabeth Kübler-Ross described five stages of grief with terminal illness (denial, anger, bargaining, depression, and acceptance), some thanatologists disagree about the actual existence of such stages.
+Though Elisabeth Kübler-Ross described Five Stages of Grief with terminal illness (denial, anger, bargaining, depression, and acceptance), some thanatologists disagree about the actual existence of such stages.
 Some reject the notion as simplistic and empirically unsupported.
+Dr. Allan Kellerhear pointed out that Kübler-Ross' stage theory was openly discussed and outlined as a heuristic device.
+He also went on to point out that she put the "stages" in inverted commas to emphasize their tentative nature in the only diagrammatic representation of these ideas in her book, "On Death & Dying."